urth-inc/metatell_plugin_template/CustomNearestUserProfile/README.md

 ## Description

-This is a template for creating an custom NearestUserProfile for `metatell`.
+This template is for creating a custom NearestUserProfile for Metatell.

-NearestUserProfile feature that shows the nearest user profile based on the user's location.
+The NearestUserProfile feature displays the closest user profile based on the user's location.

-Default NearestUserProfile looks like this:
+The default NearestUserProfile looks like this:

 ![Default NearestUserProfile](./images/default-nearest-user-profile.png)